 Non-native invasive species are a major stressor to the Delta ecosystem.
 They affect survival, health, and distribution of native wildlife and plants.
 Non-native invasive species can take over habitat space, compete for food and nutrients, alter food webs, modify the physical habitat structure, and prey upon native species.
 This may result in non-native plants, invertebrates, and fish replacing native species.
-For example, non-native fish are associated with major declines in formerly abundant native fishes.
+For example, non-native fish are associated with major declines in formerly abundant native fish species because they consume and compete for resources with native fishes.
 Also invasive aquatic plants have the potential to threaten the health and stability of native fish populations.
 Submerged and floating non-native vegetation can occur in high densities adversely affecting Delta ecosystem services, local economies, and water infrastructure.
 During recent drought conditions, invasive floating vegetation increased to unprecedented levels, resulting in boat navigation obstruction, impairment of recreation uses of waterways, and degradation of water quality.

-Eradicating established nonnative invasive species is not practical, but management can reduce the abundance of some species.
+Eradicating established non-native invasive species is not practical, but management can reduce the abundance of some species.
 The terrestrial and aquatic invasive species measure will track the status of managing non-native invasive species, and help refine future management and restoration actions.